 Fort Belvoir, VA 22060

 Set to open its doors on June 4, 2020, The Museum shines a unique light on the symbiotic relationship between Army and society, highlighting the Army’s direct influence on our nation socially, technologically, scientifically, financially, and culturally.
 The Museum will immerse visitors in 245 years of American Soldiers’ experiences.
-With its various galleries, multi-purpose Army Theater, fully interactive Experiential Learning Center, cutting edge simulation and virtual reality experiences, and the gourmet cafe, this incredible destination will be exciting for guests of all interests and ages.
-This will be a free museum, but you will need to get a ticket to secure a time to visit.
+With its various galleries, 300+ degree multi-sensory theater, fully interactive Experiential Learning Center, cutting edge simulation and virtual reality experiences, shopping, and gourmet café, this incredible destination will be exciting for guests of all interests and ages.
+Though admission will be free, you will need a timed-ticket to secure entry.